tu-studio/studio-docs/docs/EN325/seamless-mode.md

 8. When Leaving:
     - turn off the WFS-Panels and ALL speakers
     - turn off the power using the power key (set to 0)
+        - this turns off the rendering servers as well
     - leave the space tidy